mrcnski/org-recur/README.md

 ## About

 This package extends org-mode and org-agenda with support for defining recurring tasks and easily scheduling them.

-I initially wrote this package for myself, because I've found that simple task management systems are the most effective for me.
-With this package I can just press `d` in the org-agenda to quickly reschedule a recurring chore -- neat!
-I hope that others happen to find this useful as well.
+This package aims to be simple -- with the recommended configuration, you can just press `d` in the org-agenda to quickly reschedule a recurring chore.

 ## Usage

 By adding some simple syntax to anywhere in the task heading you can control how often the task should recur.

-Examples:
+**Examples:**

 + `|+2|`: Recur every other day.
 + `|+w|`: Recur every week.